Luxair: Development since the 2000s

 In March 2003, Luxair ordered two new Boeing 737-700s to replace its older Boeing aircraft.
 The first of the new aircraft was delivered on 18 February 2004.
-A third aircraft was ordered in August 2003 and delivered in January 2005.

-Luxair launched a new logo on 21 December 2003 - a flying boomerang to symbolize a new visual identity, which confined the previous logo of 42 years to history.

-In an effort to move to an all-jet fleet, the last Fokker 50 aircraft was withdrawn from service in April 2005.
+A third aircraft was ordered in August 2003 and delivered in January 2005.On 21 December 2003, Luxair launched a new logo depicting a flying boomerang.
+The previous logo had been in use for 42 years.
+To move to an all-jet fleet, the last Fokker 50 aircraft was withdrawn from service in April 2005.
 The rising cost of oil made operating regional jets increasingly difficult.
 To lessen its exposure, Luxair decided to reintroduce turboprop aircraft, and in June 2006 it signed a firm order with Bombardier Aerospace for three Dash 8-Q400s, plus three options.
 The last of the three aircraft was delivered in September 2007.
 Two additional Q400s were ordered later.

 In October 2008, Luxair decided to place an order for its first Boeing 737-800.
 This aircraft replaced the last Boeing 737-500 in Luxair's fleet and facilitated Luxair's offer on its holiday destinations.
 In 2009, the airline was awarded as the most punctual scheduled operator at London City Airport during 2008 by Flight on Time, based on CAA statistics.
 In 2011 Luxair carried 1,302,771 passengers.

-In 2013 and 2014, two new Boeing 737-800s fitted with the brand new Boeing Sky Interior became part of the fleet, which enabled Luxair to retire the last Boeing 737-500 from service.
+In 2013 and 2014, two new Boeing 737-800s fitted with Boeing Sky Interior became part of the fleet, which enabled Luxair to retire the last Boeing 737-500 from service.

-In July 2015, Luxair's minority shareholder Lufthansa announced it would sell its 13 percent stake in the airline that it had held since 1993.
+In July 2015, Luxair's minority shareholder Lufthansa announced it would sell its 13 per cent stake in the airline it had held since 1993.
 The government of Luxembourg was named as the preferred buyer.
 In November 2015, the sale was finalized when Lufthansa sold its entire stake to the state of Luxembourg.
 Luxair also announced it would stop flying its route to Frankfurt Airport previously operated on a codeshare with Lufthansa as the latter started the same route itself.
 Luxair is still part of the Lufthansa frequent flyer program Miles & More.

 After the bankruptcy of Air Berlin, Luxair announced they would begin flying from Saarbrücken Airport to Berlin Tegel Airport utilising a Bombardier CRJ700 which Luxair leased from Adria Airways based in Saarbrücken.

 Corporate affairs

 Ownership

 As of November 2015, after Lufthansa sold its shares, the airline is owned by the State of Luxembourg (52.04%), Banque et Caisse d'Épargne de l'État (21.81%), Banque Internationale à Luxembourg (13.14%), the Luxair Group and others (13.11%).
-In total, the State of Luxembourg owns 74.98% of the company through various state-owned corporations and through its holding of 10% of Banque Internationale à Luxembourg.
+In total, the State of Luxembourg owns 74.98% of the company through various state-owned corporations and its holding of 10% of Banque Internationale à Luxembourg.

 Business trends

-The key trends for the Luxair Group over recent years are shown below (as at year ending 31 December):
+The key figures for the Luxair Group since 2008 are shown below:

 Destinations

+As of September 2024, Luxair flies (or has flown) to the following destinations: